 To launch a program, simply use the script below.
 Don’t forget to replace the program path with your favorite program.

-Using AutoHotKey, you can easily set the default or permanent state of the lock keys on our keyboard. e.g. Caps Lock to be turned off, Num Lock to be turned on and Scroll Lock to be turned off.
-This simple script is so helpful, and even if you press them accidentally, the lock state won’t change.
+Using AutoHotkey, you can easily set the default or permanent state of the lock keys on our keyboard, e.g. set Caps Lock to be turned off, Num Lock to be turned on and Scroll Lock to be turned off.
+This simple script is so helpful.
+Even if you press them accidentally, the lock state won’t change.

-After turning off the Caps Lock, you might want to reconfigure it to act as the Shift key.
+After turning off the Caps Lock, you may want to reconfigure it to act as the Shift key.
 To reconfigure the Caps Lock key, use the below script.

 You can use the below script to quickly empty the trash bin.
 This simple script saves me from using my mouse to do that same task.

-Sometimes you just want a window to be always on top no matter which window you are working on or is in focus.
-For instance, when working on a spreadsheet, you might access the calculator app frequently and having it on top of the spreadsheet is quite handy.
-Using AutoHotKey, you can easily do this with a single line of code.
+Sometimes you just want a window to be always on top, no matter which window you are working on or is in focus.
+For instance, when working on a spreadsheet, you may access the calculator app frequently, and having it on top of the spreadsheet is quite handy.
+Using AutoHotkey, you can easily do this with a single line of code.

 The script was originally published by labnol.

-As you can see, all the scripts shared above are basic but do make things easier.
-Besides the easy stuff, you can do all sorts of complicated things like automatically send emails, manage programs, automate certain Windows tasks, automatically correct spellings, etc.
+As you can see, all the AutoHotkey scripts shared above are basic but do make things easier.
+Besides the easy stuff, you can do all sorts of complicated things, like automatically send emails, manage programs, automate certain Windows tasks, automatically correct spellings, etc.